 First check out the severe frequency anomalies with this filter:

-Notice all the ultrasonic aliasing artifacts.
+Notice all the ultrasonic imaging artifacts.
 Just as important is the slow roll-off characteristic within the audible spectrum.
 In fact, if I just run a 16/44 test signal through this filter, the frequency response looks like this:

 So...
 How do these filters sound?Why don't you have a try and listen for yourself.
 The cost of admission to build a little Raspberry Pi 3 streamer to connect to a good USB DAC capable of high sample rates is really cheap.
 Alternatively, you can simply try out some of these settings on a standard PC with SoX (here is the command line flags cheat sheet).